robin-raymond/zax.io/composition.md

 ````

-### Upcasting and downcasting
+### Downcasting and upcasting (aka outer and inner casting)

 As the Zax language does not have inheritance, upcasting and downcasting has a modified meanings.
-Zax uses a containment model (more of a "has-a" relationship) rather than an "is-a" relationship like Object Oriented languages.
+Zax uses a composition model (more of a "has-a" relationship) rather than an "is-a" relationship like Object Oriented languages.
 Thus the meaning of upcasting and downcasting are not identical.
 In object languages, the meaning is to convert type type's view from a being one of the "is-a" relationships to another.
-In containment with Zax, the meaning is to access from the container to the contained or vice versa.
+With Zax composition, the meaning is to access from the container to the contained or vice versa.

-#### Upcasting
+#### Upcasting (aka inner casting)

 In Object Oriented languages, upcasting would imply converting the object from a derived object to a base object.
-In languages that have multiple inheritance allowing the same base object to become derived more than once, upcasting can require disambiguating the cast from a derived object to which duplicated base object in the object hierarchy but the conversion is still considered a straight forward conversion process.
-In Zax's containment model, upcasting is performed by accessing one (or more) of types contained within a container type.
+In languages that have multiple inheritance allowing the same base object to become derived more than once, upcasting can require disambiguating the cast from a derived object to which duplicated base object in the object hierarchy, but the conversion is still considered a straight forward conversion process.
+In Zax's composition model, upcasting is performed by accessing one (or more) of types contained within a container type.

 For example, in C++: